barrida/effective-java-summary-3rd-edition/README.md

 ```
 // Use interface as a type
-List<String> arrayList = new ArrayList<String>() // offers constant-time positional access and is just plain fast
+List<String> arrayList = new ArrayList<String>()
-List<String> linkedList = new LinkedList<String>() //
+List<String> linkedList = new LinkedList<String>()
 ```

-**It is entirely appropriate to refer to an object by a class rather than an interface if no appropriate interface exists**
+**Refer to an object by a class if no appropriate interface exists**

 Value Classes | Class-based framework | Classes that implement an interface but also provide extra methods not found in the interfac
 --- | --- | ---
 *String* and *BigInteger* | Many *java.io* classes such as *OutputStream* | *PriorityQueue* has a comparator method that is not present on the *Queue* interface.

 <a name="67"/>

 ## Item 67: Optimize judiciously

 **Strive to write good programs - not fast ones.
 Speed will follow**
-Do think about performance while youâ€™re designing systems, especially while youâ€™re designing APIs, wire-level protocols, and persistent data formats.
-When youâ€™ve finished building the system, measure its performance.
-If itâ€™s fast enough, youâ€™re done.
+But do think about performance while you are designing systems, especially while you are designing APIs, wire-level protocols, and persistent data formats.
+When you've finished building the system, measure its performance.
+If it's fast enough, you are done.
 If not, locate the source of the problem with the aid of a profiler and go to work optimizing the relevant parts of the system.
 The first step is to examine your choice of algorithms: no amount of low-level optimization can make up for a poor choice of algorithm.
-Repeat this process as necessary, measuring the performance after every change, until youâ€™re satisfied.
+Repeat this process as necessary, measuring the performance after every change, until you are satisfied.

 **Strive to avoid design decisions that limit performance**
 Changing a fundamental facet of your design after the fact can result in an ill-structured system that is difficult to maintain and evolve.
 Therefore, you must think about performance during the design process.